-Building regulatory frameworks can be a costeffective mechanism for optimising risk reduction and can also support other societal objectives such as: accessibility and usability for people with disabilities; sustainability through energy-efficient buildings; hazard resilience of the built environment; and preservation of national heritage sites.
+Building regulatory frameworks can be a costeffective mechanism for optimising risk reduction and can also support other societal objectives such as: accessibility and usability for people with disabilities; sustainability through energy-efficient buildings; hazard resilience of the built environment; and preservation of national heritage sites.7

 An efficient and transparent building regulation process can also incentivise economic investment in the construction sector by providing the market with a clear set of design and construction requirements, quality standards, and competency expectations.
-Between 2010 and 2017, Sri Lanka's construction industry was the fastest growing sector, contributing to nearly 16% of the country's economic growth.8 This pace of growth is putting pressure on existing legislative and regulatory provisions and particularly on institutional capacities to implement them.
+In 2014, Sri Lanka's construction sector expanded by more than 20 percent and it accounted for 9.6 percent of national GDP.8 This pace of growth is putting pressure on existing legislative and regulatory provisions and particularly on institutional capacities to implement them.
 However, the country does not have its own national building code, but relies on British standards, locally developed guidelines, other international standards and guidelines.
 To support resilient and healthy urban environments, the Government has recently started its own initiative to develop the first national building code for Sri Lanka.

 World Bank, GFDRR (2015).
-Building Regulation for Resilience

-- Managing Risks for Safer Cities.
+Building Regulation for Resilience Managing Risks for Safer Cities.
 Available online.
 Ibid.